Arvinth-Krishna/Reco-PC-Server/README.md

                 e.g: !hibernate 30

 * !launch *shortcut*
-    > launches a custom shortcut you placed in the shortcuts folder.
+    > launches a custom shortcut you placed in the shortcuts folder

                 e.g: !launch Application_Name_in_Shortcut_Folder